vonlinee/ddlutils/src/site/sphinx/write-dtd-to-file-subtask.rst

 Creates a DTD that specifies the layout for data XML files.

-This sub task does not require a database connection, so the ``dataSource`` subelement can be omitted.
+This sub-task does not require a database connection, so the ``dataSource`` subelement can be omitted.

 Attributes
 ----------